The Cat Creeps (1946 film): Release

-The Cat Creeps was distributed theatrically by the Universal Pictures Company on May 17, 1946.
+The Cat Creeps was distributed theatrically by Universal Pictures on May 17, 1946.
 The film was double billed with She-Wolf of London.
 The film is still under copyright because the copyright was renewed in 1973.

 Critical reception

 From contemporary reviews, Jack D. Grant of The Hollywood Reporter found the film was "exactly what the tight-knitted mystery subject deserved.
 Nor are faults to be found with the casting or the suspenseful direction of the practiced Erle C. Kenton".
 Bosley Crowther of The New York Times stated the film was "a routine little thriller, with feeble attempts at comedy" and that "the cat gives a pretty good performance but it gets mediocre support".
 Wanda Hale of The New York Daily News declared the film as "the least effective murder mystery that has been made in years" stating that the film "has the appearance of having been thrown together in about the same length of time" and that "the performances, if possible, are worse than the production".
-Otis L. Guernsey, Jr. of the New York Herald Tribune found that "there is nothing either frightening or mysterious about the law-breaking in The Cat Creeps, and it is not quite silly enough to be laughable".
+Otis L. Guernsey Jr. of the New York Herald Tribune found that "there is nothing either frightening or mysterious about the law-breaking in The Cat Creeps, and it is not quite silly enough to be laughable".

 From retrospective reviews, Hal Erickson of AllMovie described the film as "not a particularly distinguished [ crime melodrama]...Though blessed with an unusually strong supporting cast, The Cat Creeps is strictly B material".
-The authors of Universal Horrors commented that the film was "forgettable" noting that "even today, the mention of the title prompts horror buffs to think instantly of the 1930 The Cat Creeps - a lost film which few if any of them have ever seen".
+The authors of Universal Horrors commented that the film was "forgettable" noting that "even today, the mention of the title prompts horror buffs to think instantly of the 1930 The Cat Creeps – a lost film which few if any of them have ever seen".
 In 1962, Joe Dante included the film in his list of worst horror films list in Famous Monsters.
 Dante stated the film was "shamefully un-mysterious mystery with supernatural overtones.
 Just another grade B murder-in-the-mansion potboiler".

+Home media

+Vinegar Syndrome, in association with Universal Pictures Home Entertainment, released the film on Blu-ray through their Vinegar Syndrome Labs sub-label on April 25, 2023.